This text is translated into Russian by google automatic human level neural machine.

 One of the most important ceremonies of any nationality is a wedding.
 It became unusual among the peoples of the North among the Chukchi.
 Before taking the girl as a wife, the young man had to work in the house of the bride’s father — a year and a half to help with the housework or graze the deer.
 If the work was appreciated, they began to prepare for the wedding.

-Shortly before dawn, the rite “uavnragtatgyrgyn” (taking the wife to her husband’s house) took place.
-The friend of the groom came first to conduct reconnaissance - to find out if there is a bride in the camp.
-After that, the groom rode in a team to the bride’s house, and then showed his artistic data - he sang and danced.
-After he finished demonstrating his talents, the mother of the bride outfitted her in a new yaranga: she gave the doll as a symbol of procreation and dowry.
-In another yaranga, the mother-in-law was waiting for the bride to give her an assignment right away - the girl had to show how well she knows how to maintain fire.
+Shortly before dawn, the ritual "uavynragtatgyrgyn" (taking the wife to her husband's house) took place.
+The first to come was the groom's friend to conduct reconnaissance - to find out if there was a bride in the camp.
+After that, the groom rode in a sled to the bride's house, and then showed his artistic abilities - he sang and danced.
+After he finished demonstrating his talents, the bride's mother outfitted her with a new yaranga: she gave her a doll as a symbol of procreation and a dowry.
+At the other yaranga, the mother-in-law was waiting for the bride to give her a task right away - the girl had to show how well she was able to support the fire.

 Since everything in the world is connected, it was not complete without spirits and cult animals.
 After passing all the tests, the bride’s face was smeared with the blood of a deer to show her belonging to a new genus.
 The bloody rites did not end there: the newly-made wife had to smear the sledges with deer blood, and put the horned bone marrow near the yaranga - for good luck.
 The girl mixed part of the remaining blood with ash, rubbed between her palms, and then lit a new family hearth.

-As a sign of betrothal, the newlyweds were tied with a leather cord, then blindfolded and led around the yaranga.
-This symbolized that they could find a way to their home even in the dark.
+As a sign of engagement, the hands of the newlyweds were tied with a leather cord, then they were blindfolded and led around the yaranga.
+This symbolized that they could find their way to their home even in the dark.

 Siege of the bride

-Itelmens who live in Kamchatka and the Magadan Region have other wedding traditions.
-A young man who liked the girl, like the Chukchi, helped her father of the bride, but at the same time tried to serve the chosen one herself.
-All this was necessary for him to be allowed to “grab” the bride after some time.
-Girls knew about these traditions, therefore, as a sign of sympathy, they dressed better - the fluffy, the better: grass wigs and hair pads were laid on the head, and the sleeves, collars and hem of the clothes were turned away by dog fur.
-Sealskin brushes could be sewn onto a caftan.
+The Itelmens who live in Kamchatka and in the Magadan region have different wedding traditions.
+The young man, who liked the girl, like the Chukchi, helped her father of the bride, but at the same time tried to serve the chosen one herself.
+All this was necessary so that after some time he was allowed to “grab” the bride.
+The girls knew about these traditions, therefore, as a sign of sympathy, they dressed more smartly - the fluffy, the better: they put herbal wigs and hair pads on their heads, and the sleeves, collars and hem of the clothes were covered with dog fur.
+Sealskin tassels could be sewn onto the caftan.